kspe/js-async-loader/README.md

 ####_"load asynchronously, execute consequently"_

 Pure no-library solution (just a little inline script) to help you eliminate render-blocking JavaScript.
+No additional library.
+No additional HTTP request.

 Ideal for Google PageSpeed test.